git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 * New clip length: The length of a clip created with the New function.
 * Knob Sensitivity Default: Negative values slow the knobs changes down, positive values speed them up
 * Knob Sensitivity Slow: Negative values slow the knobs changes down, positive values speed them up
 * Footswitch settings: The Maschine models Mk3 and Plus support 2 and the Studio 4 footswitches.
 Since there is only 1 (or 2 on Studio) stereo connector, a double footswitch like a Boss FS-6 needs to be used.
 Select the function you want to assign to a footswitch from the drop down list.
+The available functions should be self-explanatory, except *Clip Based Looper*: this uses the currently selected MIDI clip slot.
+If it is empty, a new clip is created (like using the Macro button) and playback is started.
+As long as the footswitch is pressed overdub is activated.
+If the footswitch is released overdub is deactivated.

 ## Document Settings